photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-I knew I would be returning even after I left it behind on my first visit.
+I knew I would return even after leaving it behind on my first visit.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-Colonial Georgetown made me feel great once again.
-This time around it was for a different reason.
+Colonial Georgetown once again made me feel wonderful.
+This time, however, it was for a different reason.

 All rights reserved by Mismas photography.

-I took part in Thaipusam photo workshop with Mr Gavin Gough and Mr Matt Brandon.
-Youngsters by heart.
-Everyone had some cute distinction making them unique.
+I participated in the Thaipusam photo workshop with Mr Gavin Gough and Mr Matt Brandon.
+Young at heart.
+Everyone had charming traits that made them stand out.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-As a whole they were broad-minded, goodhearted people with a sense of an adventure and lust for life.
-At the end we were like a family where everybody plays his or her part.
+Overall, they were open-minded, kind-hearted people with a sense of adventure and a zest for life.
+In the end, we became like a family where everyone played their part.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-Our mission was to get to know the participants in the festival – family, individual or a small group.
-We needed to spend every possible moment with them and get to know them inside out.
+Our mission was to get to know the participants at the festival – whether family, individual, or small group.
+We aimed to spend every possible moment with them and understand them thoroughly.
 To tell their story through photography.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.